BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 Boise Muffler Gold Cup Eliminators

-For all vehicles running 7.00-11.99, optional staging-full tree (.5 tenths-electronics permitted).
-Dial-in’s (as outlined above) are required to fall within these ET breaks.
+For vehicles running 4.30-6.99, 1/8th-mile, optional staging-full tree (.5 tenths-electronics permitted).
+Dial-in’s (as outlined above) are required to fall within ET breaks.
 Firebird will run eliminations utilizing the Compulink Crosstalk program.
 Both top lights will fire at the same time in eliminations, which will allow the faster car to cross-over on their side of the Christmas tree, since a shield is in place from the top bulbs down.
-As the quicker car, if you do not wish to crossover, Crosstalk off (N) is indicated by a minus sign on the scoreboard in front of your dial in (ie: 8.25N for the faster car) and the Christmas tree will countdown in standard sequence.
+As the quicker car, if you do not wish to crossover, Crosstalk off (N) is indicated by a minus sign on the scoreboard in front of your dial in (ie: 5.25N for the faster car) and the Christmas tree will countdown in standard sequence.

 For all vehicles running 9.00-13.99, optional staging-full Christmas tree (.5 tenths-electronics not permitted).
 Dial-in’s (as outlined above) are required to fall within these ET breaks.